Bone Broth for Leaky Gut Syndrome

 You should also rotate your probiotic every few weeks to ensure that you’re re-populating your gut with diverse bacteria.

 Bone broth contains the perfect blend of the right amino acids and proteoglycans to rebuild the damaged mucosal layer of your intestinal lining.
 Look for a Chicken Bone Broth Powder with 12 g of protein per serving.

 Bone broth is high in glutamine and glycine.
-Glutamine and glycine have been shown to help repair the cell wall in the guts of critically ill patients with intestinal permeability (science term for leaky gut).
+Both have been shown to help repair the cell wall in the guts of critically ill patients with intestinal permeability (science term for leaky gut).

 Bone broth also contains glucosamine.
 Yes that same glucosamine that is found in expensive nutritional supplements for joint health.